NewmanAdesan/Recipe-Database-Web-Application-V1/ReadMe.txt

-STEP 10: APPLICATION FEATURE - HEADER UI
+STEP 10: APPLICATION FEATURE - HEADER COMPONENT
     THE LAYOUT
         - the header component is a flexbox with 4 items
         - the logo, the navigation-links, the theme-switch button, the saved-recipes button